 Disc herniation is one of the common causes of back pain.
 The intervertebral discs are flat and round, present between the vertebrae and act as shock absorbers when you walk or run.
-There is a soft, gelatinous material in the center (nucleus pulposus) that is encased in strong elastic tissue to form a ring around it called annulus fibrosus.
+Each disc has a soft, gelatinous material in the center (nucleus pulposus) that is encased in strong elastic tissue forming a ring around it called the annulus fibrosus.

 Disc herniation is a condition where the central nucleus pushes through the outer edge of the disc, causing a bulge that compresses the spinal nerves.

 Aging, injury or trauma may cause the annulus fibrosus to tear, resulting in protrusion of the nucleus pulposus.
 This may compress the spinal nerves and/or spinal canal.
 The bulging disc may even break open, releasing the gelatinous material, which is a chemical irritant, causing inflammation of the spinal nerves.

 Obesity, sedentary lifestyle and smoking increase the risk of lumbar disc herniation.

 - Mild to intense back pain, making it difficult to bend

 - Numbness and weakness in the leg or foot leading to the sensation of tingling (pins and needles)

 - Leg and/or feet pain making it difficult to walk or stand

 - In rare cases, loss of bowel and bladder function (cauda equina syndrome), requiring immediate medical attention

 The diagnosis of disc herniation includes a thorough review of your medical history and a physical and neurological examination.
 Neurological examination is performed to indicate any neurological injury and involves the evaluation of reflexes and muscle weakness by various tests.
 To confirm the diagnosis, Dr. Vengurlekar may order an MRI to evaluate changes in the disc and spinal nerves.